appacademy/Module-6-Resources/week_19/Day-1/w19d1-slides.md

 - Easily spin up a collection of containers, and configure them to communicate with one another

+### Thursday afternoon
+- Multithreading EOD from Caleb Braaten!

 ---

-### Microservices (Friday morning)
+### Microservices (Friday)

-- Microservices are a design principle that involves separating an application into sub-services
-- We can use Docker to implement a microservice-based approach to development & deployment
+- Understand how to implement a microservice-based application and the benefits/downsides

 ### Friday afternoon
-- Mark Rodriguez talks to us about Mod7!
+- Mark Rodriguez talks to us about ~the future~!
-- Walkthrough the group project starter
+- Walkthrough the project starter
-- Group project planning

 ---

 ### Group Project Planning
 We will have time allotted each day this week to work on group project planning!

-Use [project planning sheet in this repo](https://github.com/appacademy/Module-6-Resources/blob/main/group_project_resources/project-planning-sheet.md) to help guide your planning this week.
+Use [this schedule](https://github.com/appacademy/Module-6-Resources/blob/main/group_project_resources/project-planning-sheet.md) to help guide your planning this week.

 You must produce 4 design documents for approval by your project advisor this week:
 - Feature list